To advance health and healthcare for all, through excellence in practice, teaching, research and outreach.

 Goal 6: Operational Excellence

-Implement operational efficiency and effectiveness measures that continuously support a culture of high performance in all aspects of the School of Nursing
+Implement operational efficiency and effectiveness measures that continuously support a culture of high performance in all aspects of the College of Nursing

 Communication and Collaboration Skills